openhab/org.openhab.binding.zwave/doc/nietech/dimmer_0_0.md

 ### Parameter 1: Dimmer Step configuration

 Dimmer Speed Setting (On/Off)
-Control the speed with which the dimmer turns on and off.
+<p&gtControl the speed with which the dimmer turns on and off.</p&gt
 Values in the range 1 to 99 may be set.

 The manufacturer defined default value is ```1```.